 Jinnah batted aside all attempts to get him to sketch out his vision in more detail.
-Pakistan's magic was as a fantasy-"a kind of Muslim Never-Never Land, a fairy tale Utopia," the OSS called it.
+Pakistan's magic was as a fantasy - "a kind of Muslim Never-Never Land, a fairy tale Utopia," the OSS called it.
 94 If no one could say what it was, everyone could see what they wanted in it.
 Landlords envisioned rich fields being added to their holdings.
 Farmers imagined a life free of Hindu moneylenders.
 Bureaucrats saw themselves ascending to senior posts.
 Mullahs pictured a society lived according to the Koran.

 An American diplomat who met with League leaders in the Punjab capital of Lahore reported that they did not seem to have the foggiest idea of what an independent Muslim nation would entail: their demand was "clearly emotional rather than rational."
 That was the point.
 At bottom, Jinnah was promising his followers the same vague but powerfully attractive thing as Nehru-a future in which they controlled their own destiny.
 As an airy vision, Pakistan would prove to be dramatically effective: the League grew from 112,078 members in 1941 to an estimated 2 million in 1944.
-Jinnah's personal stature swelled along with the party's membership rolls.
+Hinnah's personal stature swelled along with the party's membership rolls.

 Watching all this from his prison cell, Nehru grew more and more outraged.
-He and the other Congress leaders-except for Gandhi, who was confined in one of the Aga Khan's palaces in Poona-spent the war imprisoned in the imposing fort at Ahmednagar, 160 miles west of Bombay.
+He and the other Congress leaders - except for Gandhi, who was confined in one of the Aga Khan's palaces in Poona - spent the war imprisoned in the imposing fort at Ahmednagar, 160 miles west of Bombay.
 The barracks had been converted into makeshift cells, separated by 7-foot-high wooden partitions.
 The rooms lacked ventilation, electric lights, or fans.
 Windows had been bricked up.
 "Very cheerless and uncomfortable-looking," Nehru judged in one of his first diary entries from the prison.
-97 monsoon
+97

-This spell in prison was his longest yet-1,040 days, almost a full three years-and in many ways, the most frustrating.
+This spell in prison was his longest yet - 1,040 days, almost a full three years - and in many ways, the most frustrating.
 Outside the walls of Ahmednagar, a new world was being born; inside, Nehru had to content himself with tending a prison-yard garden, his pebble collection, and a stray cat he nicknamed Chando.
 Banalities and day-to-day details pepper his diary:

-5 May 1944 The cat tragedy!
-Poor Chando hit

-inadvertently over head by cook

--concussion of the brain.

-Hovering between life and death

-14 May 1944 Cat Chando died in hospital

-20 June 1944 New canvas shoes 98
+11 January 1943 Felt unwell 30 January 1943 Sowed carnation seeds in box.
+New canvas shoes 12 April 1943 New canvas shoes 13 April 1943 Rain - rain - continuous rain!
+The monsoon The cat tragedy!
+Poor Chando hit inadvertently 5 May 1944 over head by cook - concussion of the brain.
+Hovering between life and death Cat Chando died in hospital 14 May 1944 New canvas shoes98 20 June 1944